 You might want to stock up on a few different types of containers for leftovers.
 Reusable silicone lids can be used with your own bowls and plates—and make a more eco-friendly and secure seal than plastic wrap.
 Smart Seal containers are great for packing up tomorrow’s lunch, and come in a variety of sizes.
 If you only used half of an onion or tomato for a recipe, save the rest for your next dish with a Cut Produce Keeper—and consider GreenSavers to help extend the life of fresh herbs and other produce.

 Once you've invested in a quality cookware set, be sure to follow the proper guidelines for how to clean your pans.
 For instance, some of our non-stick pans can be put in the dishwasher (but certain kinds can’t, so check the specifications for each pan).
 In general, using a nylon dish brush will help get stubborn stains off most cookware (though you may want a specialty cast iron brush to keep those pans clean without destroying the seasoning).
-Taking good care of your essential cooking equipment is the best way to make it last, so you can keep honing your skills and producing tasty food.
+Taking good care of your essential cooking equipment is the best way to make it last.